angelrps/MasterDataScience_FinalProject/README.md

 * **Weather Precipitation Forecast**: When executing the app, it scrapes precipitation forecast from [www.wunderground.com](https://www.wunderground.com/hourly/us/ny/new-york-city) in real time to get the predictions.

 # 4_Internal Structure
-I can divide the project in 3 parts: Data Processing, Modeling and Front-End.
+I can divide the project in 3 parts: **Data Processing**, **Modeling** and **Front-End**.

 ![Internal Structure](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Internal%20Structure2.PNG)

 ## 4_1_Data Processing
 Includes **Data Acquisition** (this is just downloading the datasets from the sources explained above), **Data Preparation** and **Data Analysis**.

 ### Data Preparation
 This is the most laborious part.
-It includes exploring the *taxis* and *weather* datasets to find anomalies, patterns, insights, test hypothesis, etc.
+It includes exploring the *[taxis]*(https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Data_Taxis_Clean_Transform.ipynb) and *weather* datasets to find anomalies, patterns, insights, test hypothesis, etc.
 Once both datasets are cleaned and transformed, I joined them together in a single **.csv** file (``Data_Cleaned_2019_To_Model.csv``) which is ready to be analysed and/or served as input for the regression models.
 This is how the data looks like after being processed:

 ![taxis merged](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Data_Prepare_For_Models_Merged.PNG)

-The *taxis* dataset was specially hard, as its size was to heavy (8GB and 83 million lines) to be read with my computer's memory.
+The *taxis* dataset was specially hard, as the file size was too heavy (8GB and 83 million lines) to be read with my computer's memory.
 I had to compress it (800MB), and load it in chunks of 10.000 lines, perform all the analysis and transformations and put the chunks back together in a single file.

 ### Data Analysis
 Now is time to explore the data further by creating some self-explanatory graphs.